industrial-edge/notifier-api/README.md

 ![overview](docs/graphics/overview.png)

-Furthermore it is shown how to handle the Notifier OpenAPI requests within the Flow Creator.
-Here the user can for example list the sended notifications from the custom app, accept and clear them.

-Additionally it is shown how to handle the Notifier OpenAPI requests with Postman, a free API platform.
+Furthermore, by using the Flow Creator and Postman, it is possible to handle and test API calls to the Notifier app.
+With both tools we will list, accept, clear and raise notification in the Notifier app via its API.
+For that reason the JS app needs to be on the same Edge Device and running.

 ## Requirements